twinai/jerry901/README.md

-# before starting this project
+# Before running this project
 ## Run
  this command below on the root directory of your project folder
 ```bash